 Tucked away on a busy street in Geneva, you will find La Halle de Rive.
-A Genevois institution that has existed at its current location since the late 1960s, La Halle de Rive started in another location in the city during the early 20th century.
-Today, this indoor marketplace boasts 23 vendors, or commerçants, passionate about their work and their products, plus a small bistro that reopened under new management about six months ago.
+A Genevois institution, it started in another location in the city during the early 20th century.
+Today, this indoor marketplace boasts 23 vendors, or commerçants, passionate about their work and their products.
+It also has a small bistro that reopened under new management about six months ago.
 I recently visited this marketplace for the first time.
-If you have never been to La Halle de Rive, or if you haven’t been for a number of years, it is time to discover one of Geneva’s hidden culinary gems.
+If you’ve never been there, or if you haven’t been for a number of years, it is time to (re)discover one of Geneva’s hidden culinary gems.

 Exceptional Food Products, All in One Place

 In addition to its history, another thing that makes La Halle de Rive special is the convenience of having all these amazing food products all under one roof.
 Plus, these products are being prepared and sold by people who really know them and can answer your questions.
 Butchers, bakers, cheesemongers and fishmongers line the aisle.
-Many of the items for sale have been prepared onsite, either behind the counter or downstairs in the basement of La Halle de Rive.
+Many of the items for sale are prepared onsite, either behind the counter or downstairs in the basement.
 Of the 23 commerçants at La Halle de Rive, here are some products to look out for: